aws-samples/amazon-mq-workshop/labs/lab-5.md

-# Lab 5: Set-Up Amazon Cloudwatch to Monitor Our Broker
+# Lab 5: Set-Up Amazon CloudWatch to Monitor Our Broker

-In this lab, we will have a closer look which broker, queue and topic metrics are provides via CloudWatch metrics.
-We will also create an CloudWatch alarm which will trigger an e-mail, as soon as there are messages in the `ActiveMQ.DLQ` queue.
-The `ActiveMQ.DLQ` queue is a special queue, where Amazon MQ will move messages to it, when they coudn't be processed for multiple times (so called poison messages).
+In this lab we will have a closer look at broker, queue and topic metrics provided via CloudWatch metrics.
+We also create a CloudWatch alarm which triggers an e-mail as soon as there are messages in the **ActiveMQ.DLQ** queue.
+The **ActiveMQ.DLQ** queue is a special queue used by Amazon MQ to store messages that failed to be processed multiple times (so called "poison messages").

 ### 1. Open an SSH session to your EC2 instance

-Run the following command from the ec2-user home directory, to send a few message to a queue where no receiver is listening to:
+Run the following command from the ec2-user home directory to send a few message to a queue where no receiver is listening to:

 ``` bash
 java -jar amazon-mq-client.jar -url $url -user $user -password $password -mode sender -type queue -destination workshop.DLQTest -name Sender-1 -ttl 1000
 ```

 > Note the `ttl` option.
-This means the message has a life time from 1 second only.
-All messages, which were not consumed before the `ttl` expires are moved to the `ActiveMQ.DLQ` queue by default.
+This means the message has a life time of only 1 second.
+All messages which are not consumed before the ttl expires are moved to the **ActiveMQ.DLQ** queue by default.

-You should see a log output like the following one:
+You should see a log output like the following:

 ``` bash
 [ActiveMQ Task-1] INFO org.apache.activemq.transport.failover.FailoverTransport - Successfully connected to ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-1.mq.eu-central-1.amazonaws.com:61617